grafana/plugin-tools/packages/create-plugin/templates/common/src/README.md

 ## Contributing
 Do you want folks to contribute to the plugin or provide feedback through specific means?
 If so, tell them how!

-## INCLUDE SCREENSHOTS
-Use the same ones provided in /screenshots
 -->